bgord/hna/README.md

 ### List

-Similarly to **review** - you can add your own queries, in `lib/utils/db/list_queries.js` file and then append the name of it in list->queries section in `config.yml`.
+Similarly to **review** - you can add your own queries, in `lib/utils/db/list_queries.js` file and then append the name of it in list -> queries section in `config.yml`.

 ![list](docs/list.png)